Dr. Arlette Warken

 "Nahe Zukunft, Utopie und Dystopie in Margaret Atwoods The Handmaid’s Tale und Kim Stanley Robinsons Orange County Trilogie."
 Saarbrücken: Saarländische Universitäts-und Landesbibliothek.

 "Frederick Philip Grove and Knut Hamsun: Northern European Perceptions of the New World."
 American and Canadian Literature and Culture across a Latitudinal Line.
 Saarbrücken: Amarant Presse, 24-34.

-"'Other Canadas:' Alternative Futures in Contemporary Canadian Science Fiction Stories."
-The Canadian Alternative.
-Ed.
-Klaus Martens.
-Würzburg: Königshausen und Neumann, 121-132.
+"'Other Canadas:' Alternative Futures in Contemporary Canadian Science Fiction Stories.", in: Klaus Martens (Ed.): The Canadian Alternative (Würzburg: Königshausen und Neumann) 121-132.

 "How the Ants Pioneered America: FP Grove’s Consider Her Ways and the Utopian Tradition of H.G.
-Wells and Jonathan Swift."
-Pioneering North America: Mediators of European Literature and Culture.
-Ed.
-Klaus Martens.
-Würzburg: Königshausen und Neumann, 31-42.
+Wells and Jonathan Swift.", in: Klaus Martens (Ed.): Pioneering North America: Mediators of European Literature and Culture (Würzburg: Königshausen und Neumann), 31-42.